supa2/Automaton/Introduction.md

 ### Fluent interface ###

 Automaton has a so-called 'fluent interface'.
-Instead of repeating button.begin() and button.onPress() you can *chain* them together like this: button.begin().onPress() We insert newlines to put each method on its own line.
+Instead of repeating button.begin() and button.onPress() you can *chain* them together like this: button.begin().onPress(); We insert newlines to put each method on its own line.

 ```c++
   void setup() {